riteshghorse/Data-Science-R-Python/README.txt

 This module contains the text mining approcahes with R.
 It contains the following implementation-
   -Text mining operations
-  -Calculating the tf count(text freuency count) -Generating a word cloud
+  -Calculating the tf count(text frequency count) -Generating a word cloud